 Remote Sales Frequently Asked Questions

-All remote sellers having either gross sales in excess of one hundred thousand dollars ($100,000) sourced to North Carolina or two hundred (200) or more separate transactions sourced to North Carolina in the previous or current calendar year (collectively “Threshold”), including sales as a marketplace seller and marketplace-facilitated sales, are engaged in business in North Carolina for sales and use tax purposes.
+All remote sellers having gross sales in excess of one hundred thousand dollars ($100,000) sourced to North Carolina in the previous or current calendar year (“Threshold”), including sales as a marketplace seller and marketplace-facilitated sales, are engaged in business in North Carolina for sales and use tax purposes.

 Note: The exception for small remote sellers does not apply to sellers with a physical presence in North Carolina or any other legal requirement to collect and remit sales and use tax in North Carolina.
 Marketplace facilitators and marketplace sellers should refer to the Marketplace Facilitator and Marketplace Seller webpage for additional details regarding their sales and use tax registration, collection, and remittance obligations for North Carolina.